Energy Superhub Oxford

 Energy Superhub Oxford (ESO) officially started in April 2019.
 It was originally due to run until March 2022, but as a result of Covid-19, the completion date has been extended until June 2022.
 However, we hope that the impact of the project will continue to be felt long after that, and that the EV and heat networks in Oxford will continue to expand for many years to come.

 Planning Permission for the battery was received in July 2019.
 The main focus for 2020 is on the preparation of the Cowley site and the purchasing and installation of the Lithium ion and Vanadium flow batteries.
-We expect construction to start in July 2020, with everything fully installed and connected by the end of the year.
+Construction is well underway and we hope to have everything fully installed and connected by early 2021.

 During 2019 we approached landlords and businesses in the area and developed the smart controls for the Ground source heat pumps.
-Installations will start in 2020.
+Installations are now underway at the first sixty properties in Blackbird Leys.

 Electric Vehicle Network